The COVID-19 pandemic changed the way the world works – and the way companies conduct interviews.

-Many companies are interviewing virtually, altering the way candidates can connect with interviewers.
+Many companies, including PPL, are interviewing virtually, altering the way candidates can connect with interviewers.

 With direct eye contact and firm handshakes out the window, how do you properly connect with hiring managers?
 How do you showcase your personality and talents while sitting in front of a screen in your bedroom or kitchen?